DIVING PROGRAM REQUIREMENTS

 of current (i.e. within the past year) equipment purchase or service

 (Regulator, octopus or alternate air source, BC,

-- All Stanford scientific divers seeking reciprocity to dive with another AAUS diving program are required to hold current Divers Alert Network (DAN) dive accident insurance, (at least Master level).
+- All Stanford scientific divers seeking reciprocity to dive with another AAUS diving program are required to hold current Divers Alert Network (DAN) dive accident insurance.
 Submit proof of insurance to the DSO.